jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

   - and converts it to a timestamp format

     * by using `floor (integer) division`_ to get the hours
-    * and the modulo_ operator to get the minutes
+    * and the modulo_ operation to get the minutes

 Would you like to :ref:`test duration with an earlier wake than sleep time<test_duration_w_earlier_wake_than_sleep_time>`?